KikiBerg/pp5-ecommerce/README.md

     - USE_AWS: this should be set to True

 > [!IMPORTANT]
-> Note that all these keys should exist in your env.py file, which in its turn should exist inside the .gitignore file.
+> Note that all these keys shoul also exist in your env.py file, which in its turn should exist inside the .gitignore file.

 For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app: